 Don’t provide your login information to others.
 If you want to share access to your Ring devices with other people, simply add them as a Shared User.
 This allows you to maintain control of your account.
 If you currently have Shared Users, please ask them to enable Two-Step Verificationand follow the password best practices below.

 By using different usernames and passwords for your various accounts, you reduce the risk that a malicious actor could reuse credentials compromised from one account to access another of your accounts.
 Learn More Create strong passwords.
 When creating a password, use a mix of numbers, letters (both uppercase and lowercase), and symbols – embracing long, non-dictionary based words or phrases.

 It’s good practice to update your passwords every three-six months.
 If it has been more than six months since you last updated, we recommend updating it now.

-As a neighbor of Ring, your safety is our highest priority.
+As a Ring neighbor, your safety is our highest priority.
 We’re committed to helping you keep your home safe and protected – and that means keeping you informed with best practices for your online security, too.
-If you have questions or need assistance turning on Two-Factor Authentication or changing your password, please contact our Support team.